-Ste Action p 1 Open or create a Template Fragment in the Document Template Editor.
-2 In the Document Template Editor, right-click on the Template background and click on the ➡icon.
+Ste Action p On an an areata a Tamplata Engament in the 1 Open or create a Template Fragment in the Document Template Editor.
+2 In the Document Template Editor: Click on the Document Options □ icon.
 The 'Document Options' dialog displays.
-3 Select the 'Custom Query' page.
-4 In the 'Template Fragment type' panel, select the Custom SQL radio button.

-In the main text field on the tab, type the SQL Query that is to be run on your model.
+Select the 'Custom Query' page In the 'Template Fragment type' panel, select the Custom SQL radio button.
+3 In the main text field on the tab, type the SQL Query that is to be run on your model.